cyber-valley/cvland/pages/bootcamp.md

 	- [[learning and ai]]: knowledge graphs and prompt engineering basics
 	- [[lowtech construction]]: building fast and cheap
 	- [[sensors, dev and control]]: how to automate and lead community
+	- [[token engineering]]: sustainable and efficient models for regulation and growth
 - ## 30 hours of workouts for skill setting and leadership intuition
 	- all workouts assigned individually
 	- according to real operation plan of [[citadel genesis]] construction